Xe/site/blog/vlang-update-2020-06-17.markdown

 ```

 This makes the `env` program search for the V binary in your `$PATH`, and will
-function correctly on all platforms.
+function correctly on all platforms (this may not work on environments like [Termux](https://termux.com/)
+due to limitations of how Android works, but it will solve 99% of cases.
+I am unsure
+how to make a shell script that will function properly across Android and non-Android
+environments).

 The Makefile in the V source tree seems to do
 network calls, specifically a `git clone`.
 Remember that this is on the front page